 Rebates and Workshops

-The City of Palo Alto Utilities Department offers workshops and rebates to assist you in this effort.
+The City of Palo Alto Utilities Department offers workshops and rebates to help residents and businesses improve energy and water efficiency.